KS C 9811 EMC Radio-Frequency Testing of Industrial, Scientific and Medical Equipment

-Equipment is also classified into two of the following classes.
+Industrial, medical, and scientific equipment is also classified into two of the following classes.
 Class A and Class B equipment.

 - Class A equipment is suitable for use in all locations other than residential locations.
 Arc welding equipment that contains striking or stabilizing devices is classified as class A equipment.